-$$A = 90\%-100\%$$ , $B = 80\%-89\%$, $C = 70\%-79\%$, $D = 60\%-69\%$, $F = 0\%-59\%$
+A = 90% - 100%, B = 80% - 89%, C = 70% - 79%, D = 60% - 69%, F = 0% - 59%

-Quizzes & Homework: Most weeks we will have a brief quiz (10-15 minutes with 1-2 questions).
+Quizzes & Homework : Most class days we will have a brief quiz (10-15 minutes with 1-2 questions).
 The quiz questions will come from the assigned homework.
-We will have 9-12 regular quizzes during the semester.
-Optional, extra credit quiz grades will be available for participation in course related activities.
+We will have 9-12 quizzes during the semester.
 The two lowest quiz grades will be dropped, and the remainder will be averaged to obtain your semester quiz grade.
 All of the homework for the course is contained within the complete workbook that is linked in D2L.
-Unless stated otherwise in class, all of the problems within this workbook are assigned.
+All of the problems within this workbook are assigned.
 In addition to regular exercises, I strongly recommend that you create your own glossary as we progress through the term.
 This glossary construction is included in the workbook.
 I will not collect your homework.
 Doing the homework is essential for mastering the course content.
 It will also prepare you for the quizzes and exams which are graded.